jaredly/j3/Roadmap.md

   a problem anymore?
 Except, we'll need to do a conversion then as well.

+# Pluginss

+- [ ] editing all the places needs to work, including:
+  - delete any thing
+  - goLeft
+  - goRight
+  - if navigating gets us to a place that doesn't have a rendered node, switch the selection up the chain until we find something that works.
+- [ ]

 # Switching Evaluatorss

 So, it seems like I might want